 A student withdrawing from an individual course (or courses) must obtain a Change of Schedule form from the Registrar's Office.
 If withdrawing from more than one course, the student must obtain a separate Change of Schedule form for each course from which they intend to withdraw.
+The student can also withdraw online (see page #38 for the online section on distant education).

-The student should have the form processed by the appropriate ASUN officials, the course instructor, student advisor, Financial Aid Office, and then returned to the Office of Admissions/ Registrar in order for the student to be officially withdrawn from the course.
-A Change of Schedule Fee is charged by the Business Office when course changes occur.
+The student should have the forms processed by the Financial Aid Office, and then returned to the Office of Admissions/ Registrar in order for the student to be officially withdrawn from the course.